Aller au menu Aller au contenu Aller à la recherche

 {/slide}

 We also have a hot isostatic compression machine (CIC) which makes it possible to obtain massive materials of complex shapes from metallic or ceramic powders by applying a high pressure of argon.
-This device also makes it possible to assemble massive parts of different nature by diffusion welding.
-Pressure and temperature ramps can be independently selected
+This device also makes it possible to assemble solid parts of a different nature by diffusion welding.
+Pressure and temperature ramps can be selected independently

-Mechanical synthesis is the operation which allows the synthesis of an alloy within a grinder through a succession of fracture and weld operations.
-Unfortunately, this mechanical grinding requires high grinding times leading to contamination of the powder by the grinding tools.
-However, it is possible to perform mechanical activation via the use of short-term high-energy grindings (P4, Fritsch), it makes it possible to produce nanostructured aggregates or agglomerates.
+Mechano-synthesis is the operation which allows the synthesis of an alloy within a crusher thanks to a succession of fracture and welding operations.
+Unfortunately, this mechanical grinding requires long grinding times leading to contamination of the powder by the grinding tools.
+However, it is possible to carry out a mechanical activation via the use of short-term high-energy grindings (P4, Fritsch), it makes it possible to produce nanostructured aggregates or agglomerates.
 Thus, to obtain the desired alloy, it will be necessary to apply a heat treatment to the mixture of mechanically activated powders.
-This mechanical activation will reduce the annealing and sintering temperatures due to the decrease in grain size but also the accumulation of defects.
+This mechanical activation will reduce the annealing and sintering temperatures due to the reduction in grain size but also the accumulation of defects.

 The ICB laser hall located in Le Creusot implements laser processes (welding, cutting, marking), as well as more conventional arc welding processes.

-The know-how acquired over 25 years has made it possible to develop a multidisciplinary (thermal, hydrodynamic, mechanical, metallurgical, physico-chemical) and multi-scale approach, making it possible to grasp the phenomena which occur during the interaction of the energy beam with matter, and the effects induced by this interaction.
+The know-how acquired over 25 years has made it possible to develop a multidisciplinary (thermal, hydrodynamic, mechanical, metallurgical, physico-chemical) and multi-scale approach, making it possible to understand the phenomena that occur during the interaction of the energy beam with matter, and the effects induced by this interaction.

-• Thermo-hydraulic: modeling of laser welding in keyhole mode (capillary formation, etc.) / modeling of electromagnetic couplings in arc welding
+• Thermo-hydraulics: modeling of laser welding in keyhole mode (formation of the capillary, etc.) / modeling of electromagnetic couplings in arc welding

-in order to understand the phenomena and to control their consequences, to answer scientific questions but also industrial problems.
+• Thermomechanical: modeling of the formation of stresses in assemblies in order to understand the phenomena and control their consequences, to answer scientific questions but also industrial issues.

-TRUMPF HL304P: pulsed Nd-YAG laser (1064 nm) with a maximum average power of 330 W (9 kW peak), particularly used for cutting
+• TRUMPF HL304P: pulsed Nd-YAG laser (1064 nm) with a maximum average power of 330 W (9 kW peak), used in particular for cutting

-At the numerical computation level, it mainly relies on COMSOL, ABAQUS and ANSYS commercial software.
+At the numerical calculation level, it is mainly based on COMSOL, ABAQUS and ANSYS commercial software.

 The articulation with the socio-economic world is done via SATT SAYENS.